ryuzune/smecone/README.md

 # smecone
-This is a rapository about my school app
+This is a repository about my school app